UConn vs. Creighton odds, prediction: 2026 college basketball picks for February 18 from proven model

 The Creighton Bluejays look to snap a two-game losing skid when they take on the fifth-ranked Connecticut Huskies in a key Big East Conference matchup on Wednesday.
 Creighton is coming off an 80-69 loss to Villanova on Saturday, while UConn slipped past Georgetown 79-75 that same day.
 The Bluejays (13-13, 7-8 Big East), who are 0-3 against ranked opponents in 2025-26, are 2-7 on the road this season.
 The Huskies (24-2, 14-1 Big East), who are 19-0 against unranked foes, are 13-1 on their home floor.

 Tipoff from Gampel Pavilion in Storrs, Conn., is set for 7 p.m.
 ET.
-Creighton leads the all-time series 9-4, but UConn earned an 85-58 win on Jan.
-31 at Creighton.
-UConn is a 17.5-point favorite in the latest Creighton vs. UConn odds from DraftKings Sportsbook, while the over/under for total points scored is 142.5.
+UConn is a 15.5-point favorite in the latest Creighton vs. UConn odds from DraftKings Sportsbook, while the over/under for total points scored is 143.5.
 Before making any UConn vs. Creighton picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: